pythoncanarias/pycan-web/README.md

 ## Developing

+### EditorConfig

+Please install the corresponding extension of [EditorConfig](https://editorconfig.org/) in your favourite editor.
+Thus your editor will pick the settings stored in `.editorconfig`.

+This configuration avoids conflicts with a lot of settings, mainly with tabs widths.

 ### Customize your settings

 Feel free to change some of the settings creating a file called `.venv` on the root of the project.